What are the pros and cons of financing a car?

 - An auto loan can benefit you because it spreads out the expense of the car, leads to ownership and can help you improve your credit score.

-- Some drawbacks to watch out for include being stuck with the same car for longer, possibly expensive monthly payments and the risk of damaging your finances.
+- Some drawbacks to watch out for include being stuck with the same car for longer, potentially high monthly payments and the risk of damaging your finances.

-- You can also consider car loan alternatives like leasing, using savings, tapping into your 401(k) or taking out a personal loan, though some of these options can be risky.
+- You can also consider car loan alternatives like leasing, using savings, tapping into your 401(k) or taking out a personal loan, although these options are not without risk.

 An auto loan can help you minimize the upfront expenses associated with buying a car by allowing you to spread the cost of ownership over several years of installment payments.
 However, there are some drawbacks to consider when purchasing this way, including the impact of monthly car payments on your budget for years to come.

-And during steep interest rate environments, auto loan rates can also mean you’re paying significantly more for a vehicle than if you were to pay cash instead.
-With the average new car price hovering around $48,644 as of June, the cost of finance charges can really add up over time.
+During steep interest rate environments, auto loan rates can also mean you’re paying significantly more for a vehicle than if you were to pay cash instead.
+With the average new car price hovering around $48,623 as of October 2024, according to data from KBB, the cost of finance charges can really add up over time.
 Before purchasing a new car, take some time to understand whether financing is the most cost-effective approach.

 Pros and cons of financing a car: Quick look